knpuniversity/javascript/knpu/ep1-basics/post-proper-api-endpoint.md

 I want you to notice a few things.
 First, the server expects us to send it the data as JSON.
 Next, if you *are* a Symfony user, you'll notice that I'm still handling the data through Symfony's form system like normal.
-If it fails form validation, we're returning a JSON collection of those error.s The `createApiResponse()` method uses Symfony's serializer, which is a fancy way of returning JSON.
+If it fails form validation, we're returning a JSON collection of those errors.
+The `createApiResponse()` method uses Symfony's serializer, which is a fancy way of returning JSON.

-On success, it does the same thing.
-You're welcome to open up these classes if you'd like, but ultimately, this returns JSON data that describes the newly-added RepLog.
+On success, it does the same thing: returns JSON containing the new RepLog's data.
 We'll see *exactly* what it looks like in a second.

 ## Updating the AJAX Call

 Ok!
 Let's update our AJAX call to go to *this* endpoint.
-In `RepLogApp`, down in `handleNewFormSubmit`, we somehow need to get that URL.
+In `RepLogApp`, down in `handleNewFormSubmit`, we need to somehow get that URL.
 No problem!
 Find the form and add a fancy new `data-url` attribute set to `path()`, then the name of that
 route: `rep_log_new`.